 The Tererbridae (auger snails) are a family of globally distributed predatory marine snails that use venom to subdue their prey.
 The >400 described terebrid species are highly representative of a broad range of feeding strategies, more so than any other venomous marine taxa.
 We describe the taxonomy, phylogeny, and venom diversity of terebrid snails.
 Our results produced the first molecular phylogeny of the Terebridae and used it to identify terebrid lineages that used a venom apparatus similar to cone snails to produce bioactive venom peptides (teretoxins).
 The correlation between phylogeny and anatomical analyses is a road map for studying terebrid snails and their venom peptides.
 We are using terebrid taxonomy and teretoxins to clarify conoidean venom evolution.

 Venom peptides are levers that manipulate cell signaling.
 We are interested in finding new therapies for pain and cancer by creating high throughput methods for screening novel venom peptides.
-Each venomous marine snail of the family Conoidea can produce hundreds of novel peptides to in their venom arsenal.
+Each venomous marine snail of the family Conoidea can produce hundreds of novel peptides in their venom arsenal.
 From the breakthrough success of the first commercial venom snail drug Ziconotide (Prialt ®) used to treat chronic pain in HIV and cancer patients, we know that these peptides can potentially be used to develop novel therapies for treating human disorders.
-Collaboratively we are developing peptide microarrays, microfluidic techniques, and in vitro and in vivo cell and animal assays for rapidly screening venom peptides.
+It is estimated that 15-30% of all animals on earth are venomous.
+This leaves a large percentage of venom arsenals understudied and uncharacterized.
+Collaboratively we are employing structure prediction tools (AlphaFold and trRosettaX) to develop structure prediction pipelines, peptide optimization with homology modelling and docking, peptide microarrays, microfluidic techniques, and in vitro and in vivo cell culture and whole animal assays to rapidly characterize and screen new venom peptides.